 Top 10 Serverless Computing experts to follow

-Ben Kehoe: As a Cloud Robotics Research Scientist at iRobot and AWS Serverless Hero, Kehoe regularly contributes to discussions on serverless architectures, , and .
+Ben Kehoe: As a Cloud Robotics Research Scientist at iRobot and AWS Serverless Hero, Kehoe regularly contributes to discussions on serverless architectures, best practices, and challenges.

 Yan Cui: Often known by his moniker “theburningmonk,” Cui is a prominent voice in serverless.
 He offers courses, writes extensively, and consults on serverless architectures and design patterns.